We look forward to seeing you on your next visit to the library. Find a location near you.

 fullDescription

-O'Hagan's searching pieces take us to the weirder fringes of life in a digital world while also casting light on our shared predicaments.
+These fascinating pieces take us to the weirder fringes of life in a digital world while also casting light on our shared predicaments.
 What does it mean when your very sense of self becomes, to borrow a term from the tech world, "disrupted"?
-Perhaps it takes a novelist, an inventor of selves, armed with the tools of a trenchant reporter, to find an answer.
+The Secret Life shows us that it might take a novelist, an inventor of selves, armed with the tools of a trenchant reporter, to find an answer.

 • premium: False